microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 #### SoftF8 Types

-The new `SoftF8` types are fp8 in memory, but allow a driver to up-convert to higher precision types (generally fp16) for exectuion.
+The new `SoftF8` types are fp8 in memory, but allow a driver to up-convert to higher precision types (generally fp16) for execution.
 These types are only valid as component types for thread scope matrices.

 #### Type Metadata